davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 for i in Nums { Console.Put(i) }    // iterate an array
 ```

-The array can be declared inline, without using a variable:
+The array can also be declared inline, without using a variable:

 ```javascript
 for i in [ 6,2,9 ] // the type of "i" is automatically inferred